brandur/sorg/content/nanoglyphs/031-api-docs.md

 <img src="/photographs/nanoglyphs/031-api-docs/heroku-api-reference@2x.png" alt="Screenshot of Heroku's API reference" class="wide" loading="lazy">

-All in all, it wasn't a bad process, and especially given the state of the art at the time (this was ~2013), it wasn't half bad -- I would've pitted what we had against any other Silicon Valley companies with public APIs at the time.
+All in all, it worked pretty well, and especially given the state of the art at the time (this was ~2013), it wasn't half bad -- I would've pitted what we had against any other Silicon Valley companies with public APIs at the time.

 But there were obvious downsides.
 A few that come to mind: